samipmainali/SpotGen-Spotify-Account-Generator/README.md

  Set the condition to From email is and enter "no-reply@spotify.com".
  Set the action to Move to folder and select the "PasswordChanged" folder.

-6. Once the setup is complete, the application will be able to access the appropriate folders in your Zoho Mail account to perform email verification and password change operation
+6. Once the setup is complete, the application will be able to access the appropriate folders in your Mail account to perform email verification and password change operation

+7. Below are the instructions for the user to fill in the values in the configuration.JSON file with suitable information:

+"Threads": (Numeric value) Set the number of threads you want to use for generating accounts.
+This determines how many accounts will be created simultaneously.

+"ProxyType": (string) Choose the type of proxy you want to use.
+Options are "proxyless","http","socks4" and "socks5".

+"Total_Account_to_be_generated": (Numeric value) Specify the total number of accounts you want to generate.
+If you only need one account, keep it as "1".

+"Mail_Username": (string) Enter a preferred username for the email account.
+This will be used as the part before the "@" symbol in the email address.
+Can be left blank of catch all is enabled in the domain.

+"Mail_Domain": (string) Choose the domain for your email address.
+You can either use a custom domain you own or a free domain service.

+"Mail_Imap": (string) Provide the IMAP server address for your chosen email domain.
+This is required for email verification.

+"Mail_Email": (string) The complete email address with the chosen username and domain.
+This will be used for account verification and communication.

+"Mail_Password": (string) Provide the password for the email account.
+This will be used for account verification and communication.

+"Custom_Password": (string) If you want to use a different password for the generated accounts, you can set it here.
+Otherwise, you can leave it the as it is.

+"Is_Domain_with_catchall": (string) Set this to "y" if your email domain supports catch-all emails.
+Otherwise, set it to "n".

+"Enable_Mail_Verifier": (string) If you want to verify the email accounts after generation, set this to "y".
+Otherwise, set it to "n".

+"Enable_Password_Change": (string) Set this to "y" if you want to enable password change after account generation.
+If not, set it to "n".

+"Client_Token": (string) This is token key used for the account generation process.
+If you dont know where to get it.
+Dm me for one.

 ## Contribution